epifab/cql4s/README.md

 # Casa

-Casa is a typesafe CQL (Cassandra Query Language) for *Scala 3*, cats effect and fs2.
+Casa is a typesafe CQL (Cassandra Query Language) DSL for *Scala 3*, cats effect and fs2.

 ## Why Casa